Glendalough Bridge

 Shutter speed 1/100s

-6 replies on “Glendalough Bridge”
+6 responses to “Glendalough Bridge”

 unusual couple, great idea to link ancient looking wooden bridge to stone of round tower, also two totally different shapes of bridge/tower combine to make a very pleasing photo. coghairdeas